-Financial - revenue growth and EBITDA;
+- Financial revenue growth and EBITDA;

-Non-Financial - numerous and distinct key performance goals approved by the board each having its own weight of the total bonus targets a.
-Dr Brookins - 100% b.
-Mr Lewis - 100% provide an incentive and to reward, retain and motivate participants.
+- · Non-Financial numerous and distinct key performance goals approved by the board each having its own weight of the total bonus targets

+- FY 22 STIs forfeited due to not meeting performance criteria are:

+- a.
+Dr Brookins 100%

+- b.
+Mr Lewis 100%